 Successful completion of Spanish for Intermediate Accelerated qualifies students to progress to Spanish 5Link opens in a new window

 By the end of the module, students should be able to:

-- understand and produce the main ideas of complex text on concrete and abstract topics
+- Understand the main ideas and some detail of complex texts on concrete and abstract topics.

-- write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages
+- Write clear, detailed texts on a wide range of subjects; explain viewpoints on topical issues.